richardsavery/demos/_projects/FOREST.md

 featured_image: '/images/forest.jpeg'
 ---
 ###### About:
-During my research in [Emotional Musical Prosody](https://richardsavery.com/project/shimiandprosody), we consistently found that embedding emotion-driven sounds and gestures in robotic arms help establish trust and likability between humans and their AI counterparts.
-To expand this work into public performance, I helped develop and program the interactive performance “FOREST", consisting of improvising robot musicians, and dancers who interact with human partners.
-Much of my research is present throughout the performance, including deep learning generated audio, all lyrics through deep learning, and other musical ideas.
+During my research in [Emotional Musical Prosody](https://richardsavery.com/project/shimiandprosody), we consistently found that embedding emotion-driven sounds and gestures in robotic arms helped improve trust and likability between humans and their AI counterparts.
+To expand this work into a public performance, I helped develop and program the interactive performance “FOREST", consisting of improvising robot musicians, and dancers who interact with human partners.
+Much of my research is present throughout the performance, including deep learning generated audio, lyrics through deep learning, and other musical ideas.

 ### Video